 3.1.1.
-Helmet: Must meet Snell “SA” specification, of no more than ten years prior, as evidenced by Snell Foundation sticker inside the helmet, or equivalent FIA specification (e.g., as of 1/1/2012 helmets must be SA 2005 or later).
+Helmet: Must meet Snell “SA” specification, of no more than eleven years prior, as evidenced by Snell Foundation sticker inside the helmet, or equivalent FIA specification (e.g., as of 1/1/2017 helmets must be SA2010 or later; no SA2005 helmets past 12/31/2016).
 Motorcycle (Snell “M” spec) helmets are not allowed.
 The helmet must be in perfect condition, with no evidence of previous impacts.
 Full-face helmets are required in open cars, and also recommended in closed cars.
 Driver’s name, DOB and any special medical conditions should be included in a label on rear of helmet.

 3.1.2.
 Eye protection: A full face shield is required in open cars.
 Goggles or a face shield are highly recommended in closed cars.
 Eyeglasses, if worn, should have safety glass lenses.